Quick Overview

 - 4 portobello mushroom caps, 3-1/2 to 4" diameter

-- 8 oz lump crabmeat, see notes
+- 8 oz lump crabmeat, fully-cooked, pasteurized

 - 1/2 cup panko crumbs

-- 2 tablespoons minced sweet onion
+- 2 tablespoons chopped sweet onion

-- 1 to 2 cloves garlic, minced (about 1 teaspoon)
+- 1 or 2 cloves garlic, minced

-- 1-1/2 tablespoons lemon juice, freshly squeezed from 1/2 lemon
+- 1-1/2 tablespoons freshly squeezed lemon juice, from 1/2 lemon

 - 1 egg, lightly beaten